-Since GCC eventually will implement ISO C99 semantics for inline functions, it is best to use static inline only to guarantee compatibility.
-(The existing semantics will remain available when '-std=gnu89' is specified, but eventually the default will be '-std=gnu99' and that will implement the C99 semantics, though it does not do so yet.)
+Since GCC 4.3 will implement ISO C99 semantics for inline functions, it is simplest to use static inline only to guarantee compatibility.
+(The existing semantics will remain available when '-std=gnu89' is specified, but eventually the default will be '-std=gnu99'; that will implement the C99 semantics, though it does not do so in versions of GCC before 4.3.
+After the default changes, the existing semantics will still be available via the '-fgnu89-inline' option or the gnu_inline function attribute.)